 Spectroscopy began when Isaac Newton passed a ray of sunlight through a glass prism, breaking the ray into all the colors of the visible spectrum.
 In 1814 Joseph von Fraunhofer had discovered that the spectrum of sunlight contains a number of black lines, which were later found to coincide with the position of colored lines in the spectrum formed by electric discharge in hydrogen gas.
 Bohr postulated that the circulating electron in an atom of hydrogen can exist only in fixed orbits and that the spectral lines correspond to the absorption or emission of a quantum of energy when this electron jumps from one fixed orbit to another.
 This theory, later modified by Arnold Sommerfeld (1868–1951), has been extremely successful in explaining the hydrogen spectrum.

 Modern developments of the quantum theory suggest that the fixed orbits of Bohr should be visualized less precisely and that the position of an atomic electron should be treated as a probability that it will be in a certain place at a certain time.
 This treatment, known as quantum mechanics, was largely the work of Werner Heisenberg and Erwin Schrodinger.
 The substitution of a probability for a fixed orbit is a reflection of Heisenberg's uncertainty principle: if the momentum of a particle is known precisely there must be an uncertainty as to its position.
-In wave mechanics, invented by Louis de Broglie, matter in the form of atomic particles are best explained in terms of particles, others in terms of waves (see de Broglie and matter waves.
+According to the idea known as wave-particle duality, In wave mechanics, matter in the form of atomic particles can sometimes be best explained in terms of particles, and at other times in terms of waves (see de Broglie and matter waves).
 A stream of electrons behave like particles in cathode rays and like waves in an electron microscope.
 But for the purposes of chemistry the concept of the atom as the smallest unit of matter that can take part in reactions remains supreme.

 Related categories• ATOMIC AND NUCLEAR PHYSICS